GuoleiSun/CountSeg/README.md

    ./pascal_download.sh
    ```
    Before running the script, do not forget to change the save_path_2007 and save_path_2012 in pascal_download.sh to the path where you want to save pascal 2007 and 2012 dataset.
-2. For COCO dataset, please go to [COCO](http://cocodataset.org/#download)
+2. For COCO dataset, please download dataset from [COCO](http://cocodataset.org/#download)

 ## Demo
-Go to CountSeg/demo and run demo.
+Go to "CountSeg/demo" and run demo.

 ## Test
 To reproduce the results reproted in the paper.